The COPA Committee Letter

 How to Get a Committee Letter

 Current MIT students, graduate students with MIT undergraduate degrees, and alumni can request a committee letter.
-The date for requesting a committee letter for a fall 2021 entry to medical/health profession school was December 16, 2019 at 5pm.
+The timeframe for requesting a committee letter for a fall 2022 entry to medical/health profession school is February 8 to February 12, 2021.
+The deadline is February 12 at 5pm.

 Here's what to do to get a letter.